 Profile: As a developer, you'll be working on products that hundreds of thousands of people use every single day.
 It's both a great challenge and opportunity.
 You'll work on the Chromium platform to build desktop and mobile browsers as well as Mozilla for our iOS browser.

 Qualifications: You should have a deep knowledge of computer science fundamentals particularly object-oriented programming, algorithms, and data structures.
 You should have extensive experience coding in an at least one OOP language such as C++ or Java.
 Knowledge of other programming languages and programming paradigms such as functional programming (haskell, ocaml, etc.), imperative programming (C), and others is helpful.
 You should take product ownership, love to solve complex problems, and work well with a team as well as independently.

-We're based in Bangalore but we're open to hire remote team members.
+We have a development & marketing team based in Bangalore, India.
+We also work with remote team members around the world.
 If new challenges and tirelessly building new products excites you, reach out to us at jobs at hiddenreflex dot com.

 Profile: We need evangelists to reach out to the press, develop creative marketing ideas for growth and participate in community-building.
 For business development, you'll likely be our first point-of-contact, responsible for beginning conversations with other companies interested in partnering with us.

 Qualifications: You should have excellent communication and writing skills, and a polite, professional demeanor.
-No prior PR or corporate communications experience is necessary.
 If you're ready for a new adventure, tell us about your vision and what you've accomplished at the email jobs at hiddenreflex dot com.